dubz611/PrimalFlix/README.md

 Managing Resources Project - Spring 2013
 ----------------------------------------

-Current Status: Developing the registration form with communication to db server (12/28).
+Current Status: Developing the registration form with communication to db server (12/28/12).

-Log:
+>Log:
-(12/26/12) Issue with obtaining values from PHP array to use for JSON. #browsingSelection (12/28/12) Issue with redirecting user to "Registration success" after registration is completed. #registerSuccess
+>(12/26/12) Issue with obtaining values from PHP array to use for JSON. #browsingSelection
+>(12/28/12) Issue with redirecting user to "Registration success" after registration is completed. #registerSuccess

 Author: Wayne Fields